-UW Rec Sports offers Badger Adapt, an event that gives athletes of all abilities an opportunity to participate in adaptive and Paralympic sports, events and activities.
+UW Rec Sports offers Badgers Adapt, an event that gives athletes of all abilities an opportunity to participate in adaptive and Paralympic sports, events and activities.

 Access to Independence provides resources, services, and advocacy for people with any type of disability, and of any age.